 It's almost always cheaper to prepare a meal at home than eat out, but there are ways to making eating out worth your while.
 Whether at a bricks-and-mortar restaurant or an annual event, a live experience can be much more valuable than an ordinary meal.
+At these lively restaurants and festivals, you'll be treated to plenty of entertainment that will make the splurge of dining out feel worth it.

 The nine locations of Medieval Times enthrall families with nightly theatrical performances of knights battling on horseback with swords and shields.
 Regular admission is $62 for adults and $37 for children but includes a hearty meal with choice of alcoholic or non-alcoholic libations.